Stripping and waxing, or refinishing services, are one of the most sought-after bids in the contract cleaning industry.

 Follow this model and write your own mission statement or cover letter.
 When writing a cover letter, keep it no more than one page in length and include things like your mission statement, some of your past clients, and happy customer testimonials.

 Reviews are very important!
-If you are using Route, you can pull up past reviews and incorporate them into your introduction.
+If you are using Route's job proposal software, you can pull up past reviews and incorporate them into your introduction.

-The next part of your strip and wax service proposal is to outline the job specifications.
+The next part of your strip and wax floor proposal is to outline the job specifications.

-Get out your walkthrough notes.
+Get out your walkthrough notes, as these specs are typically gathered during a walkthrough of the prospect's space.
 If you are using Route, all your walkthrough data is saved in the Walkthrough Builder.
 Pull it up and read through your notes in each room.

-What you want to do next is define the areas that need stripping and waxing services.
+What you want to do next is define the flooring areas that need to be stripped and waxed.

 If you are working in a large commercial space, each room is going to be different.
-Some rooms might not need stripped and waxed, some may have areas of special concern.
+Some rooms might not need to be done, and some may have areas of special concern.
 Because foot traffic is both dirty and damaging, entryways, hallways, and large gathering spaces are usually going to need more attention.

 There are several ways to organize this information to present to your prospect.

 One nice way to do it is to give each room in its own separate write-up.
-You will want to include the square footage of the room (you should have that in your Walkthrough Builder notes), the area that is to be serviced (are you doing just the room, or is there a hallway, too?), and when you plan to perform the strip and wax services (is it nighttime, when no people can walk on the floors?)
+You will want to include the square footage of the room (you should have that in your Walkthrough Builder notes), the area that is to be serviced (are you doing just the room, or is there a hallway, too?), and when you plan to perform your work (is it nighttime, when no people can walk on the floors?)

 You may also include what supplies you will use to complete the task, such as the kind of stripping fluid and the machinery you will implement.